Garwood, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 13.88 mi of roadways, of which 11.90 mi were maintained by the municipality, 1.02 mi by Union County and 0.96 mi by the New Jersey Department of Transportation.

 Route 28 is the main highway through Garwood, connecting east to Cranford and west to Westfield.
 Route 59, which borders Cranford to the east, has been described as the shortest four-lane paved highway in the United States.
 It was built in the late 1920s, numbered Route 22 at the time and was originally planned to run from Fairfield Township to Rahway, but was never completed.
 Its total length is 792 ft.

 Public transportation

-The Garwood station offers limited NJ Transit rail service on the Raritan Valley Line.
-The station has limited service, does not have platforms and is not ADA compliant.
+The Garwood station offers limited NJ Transit rail service.
+It does not have platforms and is not ADA compliant.
+Service is offered on the Raritan Valley Line with most trains terminating at Newark Penn Station, with connecting service to New York Penn Station and Hoboken Terminal.

 NJ Transit also provides bus service along two different lines, the 113 route to the Port Authority Bus Terminal in Midtown Manhattan and the 59 bus to Newark.

 Newark Liberty International Airport is approximately 15 minutes away.
 Linden Airport, a general aviation facility is in nearby Linden, New Jersey.